dave-andersen/mathnotes/README.md

 <img alt="Image of a set of 30 cubes arranged as a 5x5 and 1x5 pattern" src="images/sqrt_blocks.jpg" width="300">

-5*5 is 25, but that leaves 5 left over.
-5/5 is 1, but if you add one to the sqrt it's too much - you want to add half.
+$5 \times 5$ is 25, but that leaves 5 left over. $\frac{5}{5} = 1$, but you only want to add one block total, not one block to each part of the sqrt, or you'll go too high.
+So you split the block in half.